Eudald1601/ARQSOFT/README.md

    - Players: persons that play the game.

 PRECONDITIONS:
-   - Conditions that are met befare starting the use case they must not be tested in the use case BASIC FLOW:
+   - Conditions that are met befare starting the use case they must not be tested in the use case.
+   - The game has been created
+   - All the players have been added to the game

+POSTCONDITIONS:
+   - Game ended or suspended.
+BASIC FLOW:
 1. System gives turn to the right player
 2. Player plays the turn